Be part of our Community

 Join old friends and meet new ones to explore books of Jewish interest, discuss a wide range of themes and share insights.
 Started in 2006, the book group is going strong, meeting about four times a year.
 We've had lively discussions on classic and current books, historical and modern topics, family, feminism, art, religious identity, biography, mysteries,comedies, magical realism and much, much more.

 Welcome to the Newcastle Jewish Book Group.
-Our next meeting will be on Wednesday 11th December at 7.30 pm at the NRS Hall.
+Our next meeting will be on Monday 16th March 2020 at 7.30 pm in the NRS Hall.

 The synagogue provides tuition for people who want to convert to Judaism.